 What are ETFs?

 An exchange-traded fund (ETF) is a basket of securities chosen to replicate an underlying index.
-They can be diversified across one type of security or many (stocks, bonds, commodities etc.).
-Like mutual funds, ETFs are a pooled investment fund that sell shares in a portfolio of investments.
-Different from mutual funds, ETFs can be traded intraday like stocks.
+They can be diversified across one or several types of security assets (stocks, bonds, and commodities).

 Why Invest in ETFs?

 When you buy ETFs, you do not have to accept the end-of-day price offered by mutual funds.
-ETFs are funds with the characteristics of stocks, including:
+ETFs have the characteristics of shares and stocks, including:

 - Real-time trading